 Finally users and management should be involved at all stages of the project and not only at the beginning and at the end of it.
 The exploratory nature of a BI/DW project requires constant review and validation of the data as well as of the requirements by the users.
 Assumptions and decisions will need to be made by management all the time.
 This is also a very good way to ensure the acceptation of the new products when they are released.

 The project manager will ensure that involvement by maintaining constant communication channels between the final users, management and the project team.

-But the resources and technological diversity, the continuous information flow and their exploratory nature are BI/DW projects' specificities that make standard project management methodologies not directly applicable to them.
+But the resources and technological diversity, the continuous information flow and their exploratory nature are Business Intelligence & Data Warehousing projects' specificities that make standard project management methodologies not directly applicable to them.
 They will require some tailoring in order to use them in the best way possible to support the project without creating too much overhead.

 As such, the project manager will face the dilemma between applying a strict project management approach or a more pragmatic one.
 Each organization and project is different and in the context of a BI/DW project the project methodology to be used will need to be adapted.
-Therefore possibly the most important decision of the project is to appoint the right project manager, combining the right mix of project management and BI/DW skills & experience.
+Therefore possibly the most important decision of the project is to appoint the right project manager, combining the right mix of project management and Business Intelligence & Data Warehousing skills & experience.